thetillhoff/temingo/README.md

 #### Beautify
 TBD
 - is it good to do this there?
-Wouldn't it be better to use something else intead?
+Wouldn't it be better to use something else instead?
 Linux approach, do one thing, but do it good.

 This is currently enabled by default.